DCC-EX/dcc-ex.github.io/docs/advanced-setup/IBT_2-motor-board-setup.rst

 * 1k Resitor (Optional)
 * Some Jumper Wires

-We can assume that many of you may have started off with the Arduino Mega with Arduino Motor Shield (or clones) and are here because you are making the step up to something that can handle more current, and therefore more locos.
+We assume that many of you may have started off with the Arduino Mega with Arduino Motor Shield (or clones) and are here because you are making the step up to something that can handle more current, and therefore more locos.
 We will cover how to "upgrade" with just one IBT_2 board to run your MAIN track and relegate your Arduino Motor Shield to the PROG track as well as explain other options.

 ..
 Note:: We can't say it enough, this board can pump out some Amps.
 Be careful!
 Put fuses on the connection to each rail and limit the current to a safe level in your config.h file.
 We have a saying at DCC-EX, if you need more than 5 Amps to run locos, then you need to add power districts, not more Amps.